opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 Running OpenCV Samples
 ----------------------

 At this point you should be able to build and run the samples.
-Keep in mind, that ``face-detection``, ``Tutorial 3`, ``Tutorial 4`` and ``Tutorial 5`` include some native code and require Android NDK and CDT plugin for Eclipse to build working applications.
+Keep in mind, that ``face-detection``, ``Tutorial 3` and ``Tutorial 4`` include some native code and require Android NDK and CDT plugin for Eclipse to build working applications.
 If you haven't installed these tools, see the corresponding section of :ref:`Android_Dev_Intro`.

-.. warning:: Please consider that ``Tutorial 1`` samples use Java Camera API, which is accessible
+.. warning:: Please consider that some samples use Android Java Camera API, which is accessible
              with an AVD.
-Other samples use OpenCV Native Camera which **may not work** with an emulator.
+But most of samples use OpenCV Native Camera which **may not work** with an emulator.

 .. note:: Recent *Android SDK tools, revision 19+* can run ARM v7a OS images but they available not
           for all Android versions.